KacperGierycz/Structure/README.md

 This is my imlpementation of Task from Horus company.

-Task is given in form of interfaces of a classes and one implementation(draft) of a class Wall
+Task is given in form of interfaces one implementation(draft) of a class Wall This exercice is a good way to practice object oriented programing, desigh concepts, but the most how important is information flow and communication.
+The most exiting part of a project is a behavior of a method according to how distinguish Blocks from Composite Blocks.

+description (Polish)

 	Poniżej przekazujemy zadanie z prośbą o analizę poniższego kodu i zaimplementowanie metod findBlockByColor, findBlocksByMaterial,